 The highest level of exposure to diesel is experienced by people living near ports, rail yards, and freeways where diesel fuel is used to operate heavy duty trucks, vehicles, and machinery.
 It is estimated that approximately 70 percent of total known cancer risk related to air toxins in the state of California is attributable to DPM.
 Moreover, The International Agency for Research on Cancer found evidence that determined diesel engine exhaust is “carcinogenic to humans.”

-An economic study was commissioned by the ports to determine the feasibility of a CTF Rate, and the ports have proposed a fee of $10 per twenty-foot equivalent unit (TEU) on diesel trucks that enter and exit the ports’ terminals.
-According to the ports’ study, a fee of $10/TEU will only raise $90 million, which is an insufficient amount of money necessary to turn over the fleet of diesel trucks to near-zero and zero-emission technologies.
+According to an economic study commissioned by the Ports, the $10/TEU approved by the Ports will only raise $90 million, which is an insufficient amount of money necessary to turn over the fleet of diesel trucks to near-zero and zero-emission technologies.
 Currently, there are roughly 18,000 trucks that are registered at the Port.
 Of that 18,000, approximately 8,000 are pre-2010 diesel trucks that will be banned by state law on January 1, 2023.
 The Port has a chance to convert 45 percent of the drayage fleet to near-zero and zero-emission technologies ahead of the 2023 deadline, but by instituting a CTF Rate of $10/TEU, the Port is not serious about achieving their CAAP goals.

 Who's calling the shots?

-Any proposed CTF Rate that is to be adopted must be approved by the Board of Harbor Commissioners.
+We encourage you to contact the elected and appointed officials that have jurisdiction over the Ports.
+Many policies that the San Pedro Bay Port Complex considers must be approved by the Board of Harbor Commissioners.
 The Los Angeles Board of Harbor Commissioners is appointed by Mayor Eric Garcetti while the Long Beach Board of Harbor Commissioners is appointed by Mayor Robert Garcia.
-Members of the community are encouraged to attend public meetings hosted by the Port of Los Angeles (POLA) and Port of Long Beach (POLB) to share thoughts and opinions regarding the proposed CTF Rate and health-related matters as they pertain to the Ports.
-Additionally, you can sign our petition that will send an email to the appropriate elected and appointed officials regarding the harmful impacts of diesel pollution and instituting a strong CTF Rate.
+Members of the community are encouraged to attend public meetings hosted by the Port of Los Angeles (POLA) and Port of Long Beach (POLB) to share thoughts and opinions regarding the CTF Rate, truck registry, and health-related matters as they pertain to the Ports.

 California Governor Gavin Newsom stated “a goal of zero diesel pollution by 2030” as a campaign promise.
 Elected and appointed officials should strive to meet Governor Newsom’s goals, and organizations like the Ports should put forward ideas and plans that will chart us on a course to accomplish these important benchmarks.